Kitchen Extension Builders in Beckenham (BR3)

 Kitchen Extensions Tip for Beckenham Homeowners

-Three patterns cover most of what we build in BR3.
 Wide rear extension on a 1930s semi is the most common Beckenham project.
-The 1930s semis around Bromley Common, Hayes, and the streets running off Beckenham High Street have wider plots than typical Victorian terraces — typically 6-8 metres wide with side access on the detached side.
-We extend 4-6 metres into the rear garden across the full width of the existing rear elevation, take out the load-bearing wall between the kitchen and the dining room with a steel beam (typically 178x102 UB or 203x133 UB depending on span), and finish with bifolds or sliders across the new back wall.
-Cost is £55,000-£90,000 including foundations, structural steel, glazing, electrics, plumbing, and finishes.
+The 1930s semis around Bromley Common, Hayes, and the streets running off Beckenham High Street have wider plots than typical Victorian terraces, typically 6-8 metres wide with side access on the detached side.
+We extend 4-6 metres into the rear garden across the full rear elevation, take out the load-bearing wall between kitchen and dining room with a structural steel beam, and finish with bifolds or sliders across the new back wall.
+That covers foundations, structural steel, glazing, electrics, plumbing, and finishes.
 Build time 12-16 weeks.
 Permitted development covers up to 4 metres on a semi under Class A; 4-8 metres goes through the Larger Home Extension prior approval process.
 Wraparound extension on an Edwardian detached is the second pattern, common on the larger plots near Kelsey Park and Beckenham Place.
-Combines a rear projection of 4-5 metres with a side return infill on the side away from the neighbour.
-Creates 35-50 square metres of new open-plan space.
-Cost is £75,000-£120,000.
+It combines a rear projection of 4-5 metres with a side return infill, creating 35-50 square metres of new open-plan space.
 Build time 14-18 weeks.
-The detached layout means only one party wall is shared (or none on fully detached) — significantly simpler party wall mechanics than a mid-terrace project.
-Rear extension on a Victorian semi is the third pattern, common on the older streets near Beckenham Junction.
-Cost is £50,000-£80,000.
-Build time 12-14 weeks.
-Rear extension up to 4 metres on a semi is permitted development; party wall agreement with the attached neighbour is required.
+The detached layout means only one party wall is shared (or none on fully detached), which makes the party wall mechanics significantly simpler than a mid-terrace project.

-Three Beckenham factors distinguish kitchen extensions here from inner London projects.
-Concrete raft foundations on 1930s properties.
-Many Beckenham 1930s semis sit on concrete raft slabs rather than the traditional Victorian strip foundations.
-Where the existing raft extends slightly beyond the rear wall, the new extension can sometimes tie into the existing raft with a structural connection rather than requiring entirely new strip foundations.
-Saves £2,000-£3,000 on groundwork compared with full new foundations.
-The structural engineer assesses the existing raft at the survey — we lift a slab section to confirm the construction and depth.
-Where the raft is shallow or in poor condition, full new strip foundations apply at standard cost.
-Tree Preservation Orders.
 Beckenham has more mature trees in private gardens than most outer London boroughs, particularly near Kelsey Park and Beckenham Place Park.
-Tree Preservation Orders are common on the larger trees in private gardens and removing them for an extension is rarely permitted by Bromley Council.
-Where a TPO tree sits near the extension footprint, the foundation design needs to account for clay shrinkage from root moisture extraction — typically 1.5-2.0 metre trench-fill or short bored piles, costing £4,000-£8,000 above standard foundations.
+TPOs are common on larger trees in private gardens and removal is rarely permitted by Bromley Council.
+Where a TPO tree sits near the extension footprint, the foundation design needs to account for clay shrinkage from root moisture extraction, typically 1.5-2.0 metre trench-fill or short bored piles.
 We check the TPO register at the survey before quoting.
-Semi-detached and detached advantage.
-Beckenham's housing stock is dominated by semi-detached and detached properties rather than tightly-packed Victorian terraces.
-This simplifies several aspects of an extension: only one party wall to deal with on a semi (none on a detached), wider side access for materials delivery and waste removal, no need for pavement-mounted scaffolding licences in most cases, and easier crane or pump access for foundation pour.
-Site setup time on a Beckenham semi is typically half a day versus a full day on a tightly-packed Victorian terrace in inner London.
+The semi-detached and detached character of the stock also means wider side access for materials delivery, easier crane or pump access for the foundation pour, and typically half a day of site setup versus a full day on a tightly-packed Victorian terrace in inner London.

-Bromley Council process and project management
+Bromley Council planning and project management for a Beckenham kitchen extension

-Beckenham falls under Bromley Council, which is one of the more efficient outer London authorities for extension applications.
-The Beckenham Place Park and Copers Cope conservation areas have additional design requirements — front-facing alterations need sympathetic design, conservation officer review applies to visible changes — but most Beckenham residential streets are outside conservation zones and have full permitted development rights.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Bromley) on every project for written confirmation of permitted development status.
+We submit a Lawful Development Certificate (£129, 6-8 weeks at Bromley) on every project for written confirmation of permitted development status.
 Larger Home Extension prior approval handles 4-8 metre rear projections on semis and detached properties (8-week neighbour consultation).
-Full planning at £206 covers anything beyond.
+Full planning covers anything beyond.
 A Beckenham kitchen extension involves 12-15 trades over 12-18 weeks: demolition, foundations, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£700-£1,400 for the steel and foundation design pack including any concrete raft assessment), Building Control fees (£400-£700 at Bromley), FENSA glazing registration, party wall surveyor coordination (Agreed Surveyor route on semis), TPO assessment and tree-affected foundation design where applicable, conservation area applications where relevant, and the planning fee.
+One project manager runs from survey through handover with photo updates throughout the build.
+Fixed-price contracts cover labour, materials, structural engineer calculations (the steel and foundation design pack including any concrete raft assessment), Building Control fees at Bromley, FENSA glazing registration, party wall surveyor coordination, TPO assessment and tree-affected foundation design where applicable, conservation area applications where relevant, and the planning fee.
+The price is confirmed after a free site visit and doesn't change unless the specification does.
 Building Control inspections happen at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Glazing is FENSA-registered.
-Beckenham specifications typically include Origin or Schüco bifolds, Sieger sliders, Caesarstone or Silestone worktops, mid-to-premium kitchen joinery from Howdens through to bespoke.
-Roof construction is warm-roof with 150mm PIR insulation.
-Underfloor heating is standard.
+Beckenham specifications typically include Origin or Schüco bifolds, warm-roof construction with 150mm PIR insulation, and underfloor heating as standard.

 Kitchen Extensions in Beckenham: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”